NVIDIA/aistore/docs/leave_cluster.md

 ```

 To skip automatic rebalance, provide flag `--no-rebalance`.
-It is recommended to keep automatic rebalance running automatically, but in some cases it is safe to skip it:
+It is *recommended* to keep automatic rebalance running automatically, but these are some cases in which it is *safe to skip rebalancing*:

 - all buckets are empty
 - maintenance was started with `--no-rebalance` and no object was added or updated during maintenance
 - objects can be refetched from remote sources.
 E.g, all buckets are remote AIS, HTTP or Cloud ones.
 In this case, targets redownload missing objects.
-That can cost extra money for Cloud traffic
+This can cost extra money for Cloud traffic
 - you are going to stop maintenance for more than 1 node.
 So, all nodes except the last one are back to the cluster with the flag `--no-rebalance`, and the last node starts the automatic rebalance

 ### Removing a node from a cluster

 ![Decommission a node](images/decommission.png)

-To completely remove the node from the cluster, start the node decommissioning (CLI):
+To completely remove the node from the cluster, decommission the node (CLI):

 ```console
 $ ais cluster add-remove-nodes decommission 59262t8087